maxpoletaev/dendy/README.md

 └───────────────────────────────────────┘
 ```

+If a gamepad is connected, it will likely be detected automatically and can be used
+instead of the keyboard.
+I tested it with a PS4 controller connected via Bluetooth.

 ### Zapper (Light Gun)

 Zapper is emulated using the mouse and can be used in games like Duck Hunt.
 Just